 How to Apply to MALLT

-In addition to completing the application procedures required by the Graduate School listed above, the MALLT program requires applicants to send to the MALLT Program Office:
+In addition to the standard application materials required by the Graduate School , the MALLT program requires the following materials:

-1. Three letters of recommendation, to be sent to the MALLT Coordinator, not the Graduate School.
-All letters should be accompanied with a Letter of Recommendation Form.
+1. Three letters of recommendation.
 Please ask the persons writing a recommendation for you to use institutional stationery or other appropriate official letterhead.
 At least two of the letters should come from former instructors who can speak to your ability to do graduate work.

 2. Reasons Statement: an essential part of your application, the Reasons Statement is used to determine the appropriateness of your educational and professional goals and serves as an example of your ability to express yourself in writing.
 In the statement:

 - Explain your reasons for pursuing graduate study.

 - Describe specific interests and your background in the field.

 - List any relevant skills or training you have acquired.

 - List relevant academic awards or honors you have received.